-- The Conflict Resolution and Mediation MA Program curriculum offers students a comprehensive study of conflicts and their resolution from a variety of perspectives.
+- The International Program in Conflict Resolution and Mediation curriculum offers students a comprehensive study of conflicts and their resolution from a variety of perspectives.
 In addition to providing a theoretical foundation, the curriculum emphasizes development of practical skills through courses in negotiations, mediation and facilitation.

 - The first semester is dedicated to obtaining in-depth knowledge about the theoretical and practical components of conflict resolution.
 Lecturers derive from a variety of disciplines, including but not limited to international law, political science, public policy, social psychology, cultural anthropology, and religious studies.
 In the first semester, all students are registered for a course in negotiation skills.
 A total of seven core courses are taken in the first semester.
 Students also complete the Interdisciplinary Seminar, which exposes students to experts and leaders in conflict resolution as well as educational trips throughout the year.

 - Conducted in between the first and second semesters, the Mediation Workshop builds upon the material covered in the first semester while strengthening the students' negotiation skills through role playing and simulations.

 - During the second and third semesters students choose from a variety of electives and seminar courses according to their interests.
 Noteworthy electives include advanced negotiations and facilitation and consensus building.
 These skills are integral to any future work environment.
 Emphasis is placed on research and analysis during these semesters.
 A total of two seminars and five electives are taken between these two semesters.